plantecs/quari.ai-nvidia-dgx-spark/README.md

-# Quari.ai DGX Spark LLM Stack
+# Quari.ai NVIDIA DGX Spark LLM Stack

 Enterprise-ready deployment of **gpt-oss:120b** on NVIDIA DGX Spark, delivered by **plantecs.ai** (R&D) and **quari.ai** (dedicated AI servers).
 The stack bundles high-throughput TensorRT-LLM inference, an OpenAI-compatible proxy with context trimming, AnythingLLM as the multi-user UI, and HTTPS termination with automatic certificates.